slaclab/lume-services-model-template/README.md

 ## 3. Configure generated repo to use GitHub repo as the origin:

+Replace username and brackets in the below command:
 ```
 git remote add origin git@github.com:{YOUR_GITHUB_USERNAME}/my-project.git
 git push --set-upstream origin main